instructor-ai/instructor/docs/index.md

 The approach of combining a human prompt and a "response schema" is not necessarily unique; however, it shows great promise.
 As we have been concentrating on translating user intent into structured data, we have discovered that Python with Pydantic is exceptionally well-suited for this task.

-**OpenAISchema** is based on Python type annotations, and powered by Pydantic.

 The key features are:

 * **Intuitive to write**: Great support for editors, completions.
 Spend less time debugging.